 Grow your own!

-Nothing tastes better than fresh fruit, vegetables and herbs grown in your own garden!
+Nothing tastes better than fresh fruit, vegetables and herbs are grown in your own garden!
 Not sure what to grow, or where to start?
 Use the RHS website which provides you with all the tips and advice you need about growing your own.
 You will be able to find out what fruit, veg and herbs you can grow in your Kentish garden or allotment!

-- Plant strawberries
+- Plant Spring flower bulbs

 Gardening from your window!